MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

     You see the IIS default page, because inbound traffic from the internet to the **myAsgWebServers** application security group is allowed through port 80.

     The network interface attached for **myVMWeb** is associated with the **myAsgWebServers** application security group and allows the connection.

+     > Results: You have created a created a virtual network infrastructure and filtered network traffic with a network security group using the Azure portal.